tempelaar-team/qclab-dev/docs/user_guide/ingredient.rst

 Vectorization
 --------------------------

 By default, QC Lab assumes that ingredients are implemented in a vectorized fashion.
 This means that, rather than constructing the respective term for an individual trajectory, each ingredient constructs the term for all trajectories in a batch at once.
 Additionally, any keyword argument associated with an ingredient that is a NumPy array will have an initial trajectory dimension.
-For example, the quantum-classical Hamiltonian ingredient ``h_qc`` has a keyword argument ``z`` which is the complex classical coordinate.
+For example, the quantum-classical Hamiltonian ingredient ``h_qc`` has a keyword argument ``z`` which is the :ref:`complex classical coordinate <coordinates>`.
 If the batch size is 100, then ``z`` will have shape ``(100, model.constants.num_classical_coordinates)`` where ``model.constants.num_classical_coordinates`` is the number of classical coordinates in the model.
 The output of the ``h_qc`` ingredient will then have shape ``(100, model.constants.num_quantum_states, model.constants.num_quantum_states)`` where ``model.constants.num_quantum_states`` is the number of quantum states in the model.

 Rather than implementing this vectorization yourself, you can use the ``@vectorize_ingredient`` decorator provided in the ``qclab.functions`` module.
 This decorator will automatically vectorize an ingredient that is implemented for a single trajectory (i.e., without any batch dimension).
 For example, the following implementation of the quantum Hamiltonian ingredient for a two-level system is not vectorized: